Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Introduction

 \section{Introduction}

 The year 2023 marks the 100th anniversary of G.I.
-Taylor's seminal publication \citep{taylor_viii_1923} on flow confined between two rotating concentric cylinders, termed \textit{Taylor-Couette flow} in his honour.
-We celebrate the centennial of this work by revisiting what is arguably the most famous experiment on the Taylor-Couette device: Taylor's film demonstration \citep{taylor_film_1967} of kinematic reversibility—the remarkable time-independence of Stokes flows that allows deformations to be undone by a reversal of the applied forces.
+Taylor's seminal publication \citep{taylor_viii_1923} on flow confined between two rotating concentric cylinders (\textit{Taylor-Couette flow}) and the 70th anniversary of his work \citep{taylor_dispersion_1953} on enhanced mixing in shear flows (\textit{Taylor dispersion}).
+With these two landmark papers in mind, we develop a magnetohydrodynamic (MHD) reference flow inspired by the Taylor-Couette system that enhances mixing at low Reynolds numbers via Taylor dispersion.

-We consider kinematically-reversible Taylor-Couette-like flow in a bench-top device with no moving solid components, using \textit{electromagnetic} body forces rather than viscous traction to drive motion.
-In this magnetohydrodynamic (MHD) modification of the Taylor-Couette cell, the usually rotating sidewalls of the cylindrical annulus are fixed and made electrically-conducting.
+Our MHD modification of the Taylor-Couette cell uses electromagnetic body forces rather than viscous traction to drive motion; the usually rotating sidewalls of the cylindrical annulus are fixed and made electrically-conducting.
 The base is kept electrically-insulating, while the lid is removed to allow free-surface flow.
 An applied axial magnetic field and radial electric current drive azimuthal flow of an electrolyte, for which (1) magnetic induction is small compared to magnetic diffusion (low \textit{magnetic Reynolds number}, $\textit{Rm}$), (2) magnetic drag is small relative to viscous forces (low \textit{Hartmann number}, $\textit{Ha}$), and (3) inertia is small compared to viscous forces (low \textit{Reynolds number}, $\Rey$).
 Under these conditions, the azimuthal momentum balance is dominated by the Lorentz force and viscous drag due to the channel sidewalls and base.
 We term the resulting circulatory motion ``annular magneto-Stokes flow.''